stassa/thelma/README.md

 ### Understanding the training results

-The hypothesis learned in the a^nb^n experiment, above translates to the following context-free grammar, in Definite Clause Grammars notation:
+The hypothesis learned in the a^nb^n experiment, above translates to the following context-free grammar, in [Definite Clause Grammars] notation (DCG):

 ```
 'S' --> 'A', 'B'.